-This is probably the most common material used, and is the almost unanimous choice for hard-sided coolers.
-Plastic is tough, relatively lightweight, cheap, water-proof and does a relatively good job of insulating.
+This is probably the most common material used and is the almost unanimous choice for hard-sided coolers.
+Plastic is tough, relatively lightweight, cheap, water-proof, and does a relatively good job of insulating.
 This makes it a no-brainer for being the material of choice.

 Many of the cheaper coolers will also have plastic hardware and hinges, which can sometimes cause issues as they are not nearly as strong as metals.
 This needs to be considered when shopping around as you need to decide what kind of cooler life expectancy you are after.

 There are a few coolers out there that have metal walls, but they aren’t overly common.
-The most common usage of metal is in the hardware, hinges, handles, and zippers of various cooler.
+The most common usage of metal is in the hardware, hinges, handles, and zippers of the various cooler.
 While having metal zippers is pretty standard, metal hardware will typically only be found in the higher-end brands since it costs significantly more than plastic.
 This price increase does come with the benefit of being much longer-lasting and also more aesthetically pleasing.

 A cooler, especially when full, can be quite a challenge to carry.
-This could be both because of the significant weight the results when you fill up a container with a lot of ice and items and also because of the sheer dimensions of it: some of the larger coolers can be several feet across, meaning that it might be difficult for a person to reach both side handles even if its empty.
+This could be both because of the significant weight the results when you fill up a container with a lot of ice and items and also because of the sheer dimensions of it: some of the larger coolers can be several feet across, meaning that it might be difficult for a person to reach both side handles even if it is empty.

 To assist with this, many coolers offer multiple carrying or transportation methods.

 Side handles are probably the most common type of carrying tool.
 They are simply handles that are put on both sides of the cooler to allow one or two people to transport it.
-On a smaller cooler it shouldn’t be an issue for one person to grab both handles but on a larger cooler it might be beneficial to have a person on both sides.
-These side handles can come via pivoting plastic handles, built-in cavities that are literally molded into the side, flexible ropes with plastic grips, and various other methods.
+On a smaller cooler, it shouldn’t be an issue for one person to grab both handles but on a larger cooler, it might be beneficial to have a person on both sides.
+These side handles can come via pivoting plastic handles, built-in cavities that are molded into the side, flexible ropes with plastic grips, and various other methods.